Vinelab/acid/README.md

 # Acid

-Advanced content user-interface displayer

 ##### What is Acid?

-Acid is a library built to help mobile developers in displaying complex content in a native way.
+Acid is a library built to help mobile developers with displaying complex content in a native way.
 By complex we mean content rich with links, and social networks embeds.

 ##### What does Acid mean?